Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: EXPERIMENTS

-After performing 2-fold cross-fitting on the data, 95\%-level CIs are obtained with the proposed and concurrent methods for 15 different values of $\tau$ and 5 values of $\Gamma$ in Figure~\ref{fig:real_sensitivity_graph}.
+After performing 2-fold cross-fitting on the data, 95\%-level CIs are obtained with the proposed (partially robust) and concurrent methods for 15 different values of $\tau$ and 5 values of $\Gamma$ in Figure~\ref{fig:real_sensitivity_graph}.
+In total, 5 simulations were ran, one for each value of $\Gamma$.
 First, as expected, we can observe that the confidence intervals grow as the sensitivity parameter $\Gamma$ increases.
 The gray curves, where $\Gamma = 1.01$, correspond to results close to the $\mathbf{X}$-ignorability assumption, when $\Gamma = 1$, i.e.\ results that could be obtained with estimator~\eqref{eqn:estimator_under_ignorability} from \textcite{kallus2018policy}.
 As $\Gamma$ increases, we deviate from $\mathbf{X}$-ignorability and assume that there are unobserved confounders.
 The more they have an effect on $T$, the more the uncertainty about the estimation of the treatment effect grows and the CIs become larger.
 Moreover, notice that, as the level of fine particles PM2.5 increases, there is a shift of the CIs towards greater values of the CMR.
 This observation supports the conclusion that cardiovascular mortality rate rises when the level of fine particles increases.
 However, if this result is significant when $\Gamma = 1.01$, it is not true for larger values of $\Gamma$.
 Indeed, with $\Gamma = 3$, the horizontal line representing the average CMR of 255 annual deaths per 100,000 people goes through all the CIs between 3.27 and 7.98 $\mu g/m^3$, and it could potentially be the true APO function.
-Thus, it would indicate no significant effect of PM2.5 level on the CMR.
-It is also immediately clear that the confidence intervals obtained with our method are smaller than the ones from \textcite{jesson2022scalable}.
+Thus, $\Gamma_c = 3$ is the critical value, as it would indicate no significant effect of PM2.5 level on the CMR between 3.27 and 7.98 $\mu g/m^3$ of PM2.5.
+The results from the informal benchmarking (see Appendix~\ref{sec:informal_benchmarking}) indicate that all observed covariates lead to an estimation of $\Gamma$ greater than $\Gamma_c$.
+As a consequence, the sensitivity analysis shows that the no-effect assumption could not significantly be rejected from these data.
+Finally, it is also immediately clear that the confidence intervals obtained with our method are smaller than the ones from \textcite{jesson2022scalable}.
 Thus, with our method, a greater $\Gamma$ would be needed to move away from the hypothesis of effect of PM2.5 on CMR than with the concurrent method.
+A figure similar to Figure~\ref{fig:real_sensitivity_graph}, where the method from \textcite{jesson2022scalable} is compared to the doubly robust estimator, is given in Appendix~\ref{sec:details_real_data} (Figure~\ref{fig:real_sensitivity_graph_dr}).